matrix-org/matrix-spec-proposals/proposals/1763-configurable-retention-periods.md

 It's worth noting that this means events may sometimes disappear from event streams; calling the same `/sync` or `/messages` API twice may give different results if some of the events have disappeared in the interim.

+In order to retain the integrity of the DAG for the room on the server, events which form forward extremities for a room should not be purged but redacted.

+  XXX: is this sufficient?
+Should we keep a heuristic of the number of redacted events which hang around, just in case some lost server reappears from a netsplit and tries referencing older events?
+Perhaps we can check the other servers in the room to ensure that we don't purge events their forward extremities refer to (except this won't work if the other servers have netsplit)

 If possible, servers/clients should remove downstream notifications of a message once it has expired (e.g. by cancelling push notifications).